There’s an old joke about lefty media bias, told through imagined headlines on the front page of The New York Times

 So HBCU coeds are “disproportionately losing their right to reproductive health, students at those schools say.”

 That’s Postie Speak for losing their ability to off inconvenient offspring.
 “Many students are afraid of what could happen to themselves or others if they end up with an unwanted pregnancy,” Lumpkin says.

 Do black college students have a unique problem managing their lives and avoiding abortion?
 If so, their HBCUs – not to mention their families – are failing them.
-Lumpkin talked to women who believe this to be true.
+Lumpkin said that this is the opinion of the women she spoke with.

 In fact, she spoke to two women who couldn’t seem to figure out how to get contraceptives – in a major American city.